To apply for an Impact 100 Chicago grant, an organization must:

-- Operate in the greater Chicagoland area, which includes: Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry, or Will County in the State of Illinois.
+- Operate and be headquartered in the greater Chicagoland area, outside the boundaries of the city of Chicago.
+Included counties are: Cook, DuPage, Grundy, Kane, Kendall, Lake, McHenry, or Will County in the State of Illinois.
 All grant monies must be used for the proposed project or program that provides services to people who live in these geographic areas.

 - Report total operating revenues for the last full fiscal year, including in-kind donations, between $500,000 and $3 million.

 - Independently file an IRS Form 990 and/or be independently audited.
 In regards to this requirement, please note: